sathanicc/KALI-LINIX-FOR-TERMUX-V2/README.md

-KaliTermux
+### KALI LINUX V2

  Info
    Install Kali Linux on Android using Termux!

 The script was originally developed by EXALAB for AnLinux project.
 This version of script is slightly modified.